Thomas Häberli

-Thomas Häberli (born 11 April 1974) is a Swiss football manager and former player who manages the Estonia national team.
+Thomas Häberli (born 11 April 1974) is a Swiss football manager and former player.
+He was most recently the head coach of Swiss Super League side Servette FC.

 Club career

 Häberli was born in Lucerne, Switzerland.
 He played as midfielder or striker.
-Häberli started his youth football with the local amateur club FC Eschenbach, based in Eschenbach just outside his hometown of Lucerne in Central Switzerland.
+Häberli started his youth football with the local amateur club FC Eschenbach, based in Eschenbach next to his hometown of Ballwil in Central Switzerland.
 In 1987 he moved on to FC Hochdorf, where he came through the ranks and advanced to their first team in the fifth tier of the Swiss football pyramid.
 In 1994, he moved to FC Le Mont, who had just been promoted to the semi-professional third tier, and are based in Le Mont-sur-Lausanne in the French-speaking region of Switzerland.
 After just four appearances he was quickly snapped up by their bigger local rivals.
 In January 1995, aged 20, he signed his first profession contract with top-tier FC Lausanne-Sport.
 However, he played only for their U-21 team because he was suffering with back problems.
 This was diagnosed as a spinal disc hernia and so he cancelled his contract with the club and retired from professional football.

 For the 1996–97 season, he returned to his former club FC Hochdorf in his home Canton of Lucerne.
 In 1997, he moved to another local side FC Schötz, based in Schötz.
 In the summer of 1999, aged 25, Häberli had recovered from his health problems and he felt fit enough to resume his career as professional footballer.
 He contacted local professional club SC Kriens and asked them for a trial session.
 He impressed them and was offered a contract.
 His time at playing in the Swiss Challenge League with Kriens was a success and soon top flight clubs were taking note.
 Just six months later, in January 2000, he signed for FC Basel under head coach Christian Gross.
 After playing in eight test games Häberli played his domestic league debut for the club, coming in as substitute during the away game in the Stade Olympique de la Pontaise, on 12 March, as Basel played against goalless draw with Lausanne-Sport.
 Häberli was used by Gross solely as substitute and again after just six months he moved on.

 Häberli moved to Bern to play for BSC Young Boys where he remained until the end of his active career.
 At that time Häberli was the longest serving player at the club.
 In the 2007–08 season Häberli scored 18 goals and finished second in the goalscoring charts, behind teammate Hakan Yakin, as BSC Young Boys finished second after defeat to winners FC Basel on the final day of the season.
 He was contracted to the club until 30 June 2010.